-4. Project A Evaluation:
+4. Project Evaluation:

-- 1. Each team has to give a presentation/demo to the Internal Panel and External examiner and they will be jointly evaluated by a team of Internal and External Examiners approved by the Head of the department . - 2.
+- 1. Each team has to give a presentation/demo to the Internal Panel and External examiner. - 2.
 Each team will prepare a report that will summarize the results of the literature survey and the project proposal.
 The list of papers surveyed must be clearly documented. - 3.
-Oral exams will be conducted on project A done by the students. - 4.
-Suggested quality evaluation parameters are as follows: - o Quality of problem selected - o Clarity of problem definition and feasibility of problem solution - o Relevance to the specialization / industrial trends - o Originality - o Clarity of objective and scope - o Quality of analysis and design - o Quality of written and oral presentation - o Individual as well as team work
+Each group will be jointly evaluated by a team of Internal and External Examiners approved by the University of Mumbai. - 4.
+Oral exams will be conducted on the project done by the students.